 Obviously you probably don’t want to do any word processing or spreadsheeting on a tiny smartphone, but if you have a tablet and an external keyboard that you can connect, then this is absolutely an option that could work out well.

-Microsoft actually offers free online versions of their office apps on a service called Office Online (formerly known as Office Web Apps).
+Microsoft actually offers free online versions of their office apps on a service called Office Online (formerly known as Microsoft Office Web Apps).
 It’s stripped down and lacks a lot of the advanced features that make Office 2016 and Office 365 worthwhile, but it’s not bad by any means.

 There’s no offline version, so that could be frustrating depending on how often you find yourself without Internet, but it’s one of the few legal ways to use Office for free, so at least that’s something.